Sherlock-Jerry/11737-HW3-Blog/mt5/Backup.md

 3. **Determining the Value of $\alpha$**
     * In order to find the optimal value of $\alpha$ for the mT5 setting, the values used in prior research were experimented with such as 0.7, 0.3 and 0.2.
     * After experimenting with these 3 values it was found that $\alpha = 0.3$ worked most optimally, in the sense that this value provided a good balance between how the model performance varies for low-resouce and high-resource languages.

+## Comparison with Other Models
+In order to better appreciate the capabilities that the mT5 model provides, it makes sense to also have a very brief overview of what the other models have accomplished in this field.
+Let us analyze a few models that have support for a few dozen languages in order to arrive at a fair comparison.
+1. **mBERT**: Let us start with the mBERT model, which is multilingual variant of the well-known BERT model.
+The mBERT model follows the recipe of the BERT model closely in terms of the architecture and the objectives used.
+Once again, the dataset that mBERT is trained on differs from what BERT is trained.
+While BERT uses English Wikipedia and the Toronto Book Corpus, mBERT completely relies on text involving 104 languages from Wikipedia.
+2. **XLM**: The XLM is also based on BERT, but utilizes improved methods for pre-training multi-lingual language models through the inclusion of explicitly cross-lingual pre-training objectives.
+3. **XLM-R**: Based on the name XLM-R, you would think this model is related to the XLM model, and in fact you are right.
+The XLM-R is an improved version of the XLM and is based on the RoBERTa model.
+It is trained on data in 100 languages from Common Crawl and involves a cross-lingual masked language model objective.
+4. **mBART**: The mBART is based on the BART model and is a mulilingual encoder-decoder architecture.
+The mBART training involves a combination of span masking and sentence shuffling objectives.
+When it comes to the data that mBART was trained on, the dataset involves a subset of 25 languages picked up from the same data as that of XLM-R.
+5. **MARGE**: MARGE is a multilingual encoder decoder model and is trained to reconstruct a document in one language by using data retreived from documents in other languages.
+The dataset involves text from 26 differnt langauges and is from Wikipedia and CC-News.